 - We seek God’s guidance for us to continue to build a church that will inspire and challenge our younger generation to do even greater things for God.

 Is there a hidden agenda?
 Was the conclusion already in mind?

-- New ideas and concepts are being suggested at every point along the way and will be incorporated according to the degree of consensus they stimulate.
+- New ideas and concepts are being suggested at every point along the way and are being incorporated according to the degree of consensus they stimulate.

-- The final Proposals will be the clear result of the greatest consensus among us.
+- The final general solutions and specific proposals will be the clear result of the widest collaboration and consensus among us.